Continued from A Mennonite in Agony

 I took a moment to collect my thoughts and when I looked out the window again, I was relieved to see that we were parked in front of my apartment building.

 “Wow Anna, that was scary but we made it,” said Sam as he took a few deep breaths.

-I felt so guilty for having all those bad thoughts about him while he drove me home, especially after I looked at him and saw that the drive had really scared him, and all he had wanted to do was to get me home safely.
+I felt guilty for having many bad thoughts about him while he drove me home, especially after I looked at him and saw that the drive had really scared him.
+All he had wanted to do was to get me home safely.

 “Thank you for driving me home.”

 “Okay.
 You’re welcome, Anna.
 Take care of yourself, and I will see you on Monday.”

 When I got inside, I ran myself a warm bath and decided that I wasn’t even going to check my messages and go straight to sleep.
 As I lay in there in the bathtub, I thought, “Well I won't have to worry about Mark calling me anymore,” as I washed the long day off of my aching bony body.
 I got out of the tub, wrapped my hair in a towel, and climbed into bed.